dichioniccolo/node-red-real-socket-io-client/README.md

 ## Author

-Developed and maintained by \[Your Name or Organization].
+Developed and maintained by Niccolo' Di Chio